Discrete Logarithm

 Given g

-a generator of G
+a generator for a cyclic group G

 to G